gurditsingh/hydeout/_posts/test.md

 one is where call a provision pool and run a stored procedure or run a query or execute a view and it pulls data in from the relational database that could be a direct query where it pushes down the query or it can import the data into power bi.

 second is where we can use power bi on top of the sql on demand pool to query data in the data lake.
-Suppose we have data lake store gen 2 and can run a sql on-demand pool on top of that and call that with through power BI and being charged for the data processed by queries changed so power BI the charged is the storage in gen 2 which is extremely cheap and when that query runs through the on-demand pool through power bi so this gets me a quick way to create a report i can even use power bi just to investigate the data and see if it's interesting or not
+Suppose we have data lake store gen 2 and can run a sql on-demand pool on top of that and call that with through power BI and being charged for the data processed by queries. when that query runs through the on-demand pool through power BI so this gets me a quick way to create a report can even use power bi just to investigate the data.

 ## Next ?

 Planning to create multiple blogs episodes on azure synapse covering various areas related to azure synapse and showing you the way of using these services for implementing your data warehouse solution.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzQ0MDk3MTMsMzE4MjEwNDY4LC05Mz
+eyJoaXN0b3J5IjpbLTIwODY4ODQ3OTIsMzE4MjEwNDY4LC05Mz
 I1NDUwNjMsLTEwNDAzNDU3MjksLTI5NzM3NjQxNSwxMTE2MDEy
 NzY5LC02MTgxNDc5OTYsLTE5MjAxNDg4NDUsLTUxNjM2NDc4Mi
 wxODg5ODA1MTQxLDE1MzQ5Nzg4NDIsNzE1MTY0NzAzLDE2NjY5